boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

     ■ fine-grained QoS (dedicated resources per IETF NS) □ coarse QoS, with resources shared by all IETF NSes
 ~~~
-{: #figure-8 title="Resource Allocation in with single NRP Slicing Model" artwork-align="center"}
+{: #figure-8 title="Resource Allocation Slicing Model with a Single NRP" artwork-align="center"}

-   The 5G control plane relies upon the S-NSSAI (Single Network Slice
+   The 5G control plane relies upon the Single Network Slice
-   Selection Assistance Information: 32-bit slice identifier) for slice
+   Selection Assistance Information (S-NSSAI) 32-bit slice identifier for slice
    identification.
-The S-NSSAI is not visible to the transport domain,
+The S-NSSAI is not visible to the transport domain.
-   so instead 5G functions can expose the 5G slices to the transport
+   So instead, 5G functions can expose the 5G slices to the transport
-   domain by mapping to explicit L2/L3 identifiers such as VLAN-ID, IP
+   domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP
-   addresses, or Differentiated Services Code Point (DSCP) as documented in {{?I-D.gcdrb-teas-5g-network-slice-application}}.
+   addresses, or Differentiated Services Code Point (DSCP).
+More details about the mapping between 3GPP and IETF network slices is provided in {{?I-D.gcdrb-teas-5g-network-slice-application}}.

 ##  VLAN Hand-off {#sec-vlan-handoff}